SAP/ownid-developer-tutorial/src/server-sdk.md

 * POST: `/ownid/{context}/approve` - sets approval resolution for current context

+## Development technology
+The server SDK is developed .NET Core 3.1.

 ## Server configuration
 The configuration can be set manually by editing file [path to yaml file] or by running the configuration tool located in [path to configuration tool]